 Accepts power tool batteries and CFL bulbs (no tube lights).

 Lowe’s Home Improvement800-445-6937

 Accepts appliances, plastic plant trays/pots/tags, rechargeable batteries, cell phones, CFL bulbs, and plastic shopping bags.

 Lowell, MI 49331

-Accepts compact fluorescent bulbs.
+Accepts compact fluorescent (CFLs) bulbs only.
+No tubes.

 SET Environmental Inc.1040 Market Ave SW